 known as grafting) to make it stronger.

-- When your procedure is complete, we remove the shunt and close your incisions
+- When your carotid endarterectomy is complete, we remove the shunt and close your incisions

 Your procedure will take about an hour.
-After surgery, you will recuperate
+After a carotid endarterectomy, you will recuperate

 in an intensive care unit (ICU) dedicated to Heart & Vascular Center